Archifdy Ceredigion Archives

 3. Package of twenty-seven photographs, mostly of gentry houses, unidentified except for Castle Green House, Parc-y-Gors, Llandygwydd.
 Other subjects include: views of Cilgerran; a farmhouse or gentry house; sketch of thatched cottage and gate; a park, possibly in Llandrindod Wells.

-7. Miscellaneous collection of five photographs.
-Three of these are labelled on reverse, showing: the lynch gate, St Peters, Carmarthen; a procession along North Road, Cardigan; possibly the Eisteddfod in Parc-y-rifle, Cardigan, 1909.
+7. Five miscellaneous photographs.
+Three are labelled on reverse, showing: the lych gate, St Peter's, Carmarthen; a procession along North Road, Cardigan; possibly the Eisteddfod in Parc-y-rifle, Cardigan, 1909.
 Another, mounted in a folder, shows an early (male) cycling club.

-9. Collection of eleven prints, five mounted on card.
+9. Eleven prints, five mounted on card.
 There are four images: two are of women in traditional dress outside T.T.
-Lewis emporium; one is a street view with church tower; one is of three women in what may be costumes, with a boy and girl, posed in front of the Guildhall doors, upon which is a poster for an amateur concert at the Corn Market.
+Lewis' emporium; one is a street view with church tower; one is of three women in what may be costumes, with a boy and girl, posed in front of the Guildhall doors, upon which is a poster for an amateur concert at the Corn Market.

-10. Collection of twenty-four photographs, five mounted on card, mostly of Capel Mair (independent or Congregationalist).
+10. Twenty-four photographs, five mounted on card, mostly of Capel Mair (independent or Congregationalist).
 There are four images of the second chapel, completed in 1832, one showing its demolition, and two of the third (and present?) chapel, opened in 1870.
 Two apparently unrelated images are of a gentry house or townhouse garden, and a farmhouse or row of houses.

-11. Collection of sixteen photographs, ten mounted on card.
+11. Sixteen photographs, ten mounted on card.
 All but one are of the same image, a group photograph of the Cardigan United Sunday School, probably posed at the Guildhall on the occasion of a picnic outing, 17 July 1878.
 The remaining photograph shows a similar group and is dated 1875.

-12. Two prints of workers constructing a haystack, one mounted on card, in an envelope marked, rick of hay.
-For negative Mathias 51.
+12. Two prints of workers constructing a haystack, one mounted on card, in an envelope marked, 'rick of hay'.
+For negative see Mathias 51.